abilandz/PH8124/Lecture_6/Lecture_6.md

 grep "11test\|test22" grepExample.txt
 ```

-This prints all lines containing either the pattern '11test' or 'test22' (this is logical OR operation):
+This prints all lines containing either the pattern '11test' or 'test22' (this is the logical OR operation):

 ```bash
 TEST Test test 11test test22